 Don’t confuse naturopathic doctors with the generic term ‘naturopath’, which is an online degree that can be completed without any clinical experience.
 Naturopathic doctors go through four years of rigorous biomedical education with two years of supervised clinical experience to earn a degree.
 They also have to pass two national board exams.

 In the state of Oregon, naturopathic doctors can work as primary care doctors, order labs, and prescribe prescription medicine.
 Our training is distinct in that we have more training than a conventional medical doctors in nutrition, botanical medicine, and preventative treatment options.
 Naturopathic doctors also receive more in-depth training in holistic modalities than functional medical doctors or nutritionists.

 During your first visit, we will approximately spend 90 minutes discussing your most pressing health complaints.
 I’ll also want to learn your full health story and the bigger picture of how you’re feeling with everything from your diet, to digestion, sleep, hormones, and more.
 I also want to learn about YOU so that we can figure out how to help you succeed with the treatment plan.

 I know that health isn’t one size fits all, and it’s important for me to understand where you are coming from to set you up for success!
 Together we will determine a realistic and achievable plan for you so that you have clear and concise steps to move forward on your health journey and start feeling happy, healthy, and vibrant as soon as possible.

-When it's needed, I can and do prescribe medications for patients in the state of Oregon.
+When it's needed, I can and do prescribe medications for patients in the states of Oregon, Washington, and Vermont.
 For over three years, my primary role was managing outpatient medications for patients with mental health complaints.